martior/weed/README.md

 Todo
 ----

+* Do crossbrowser testing!!!! so far only tested Safari

 * Add more checks and allerts for all functions in oauth_twitter.rb

 * Add feedback when unfollowing users, restore model if unsuccessfull

+* Add popower with more info about users when clicking on them